oracle/db-sharding/container-based-sharding-deployment/samples/manual-steps/podman-manual-steps/podman-sharded-database-with-system-sharding-with-snr-raft-enabled.md

 **NOTE:** In this case, `oshard4-0`, `ORCL4CDB` and `ORCL4PDB` are the names of host, CDB and PDB for the shard4 respectively.

+**NOTE:** You will need to wait for some time for all the chunks to move out of the shard database which you want to delete.
+If the chunks are still moving out, you can rerun the above command to check the status after some time.

 ### Confirm the shard has been successfully deleted from the Sharded database